Working

 Even with good obedience training, which is essential for all breeds, Tibetan mastiffs will continue to behave as they want.
 Their intelligence may allow them to perform flawlessly in the classroom, but their independence may cause them to disregard the exact instructions at home.

-Tibetan mastiffs aren't known for being extremely cuddly, and they don't like excessive attention.
-They may be aloof and have behaviours with people reminiscent of cats.
-Tibetan mastiffs may be significant with kids, but they can be overprotective of "their kids."
+Tibetan mastiffs aren’t known for being extremely cuddly, and they don’t like excessive attention.
+They are very protective of their families, though.

 Tibetan Mastiffs are generally a healthy breed; however, they might be susceptible to some typical health conditions in big dogs.
 The Tibetan Mastiff is susceptible to several health problems.
 They need moderate exercise in daily walks for their physical and mental well-being since they are prone to obesity.